 - service – communicating with the Polish Power Exchange written in Flux.

 The biggest challenge in the project’s first stage was to learn – with all the complex processes and dependencies – the business area, for which an appropriately dimensioned and efficient solution had to be prepared as a web application.
 Close cooperation with the client and his support in this area equipped DevOpsi employees with the necessary knowledge.

 Further challenges concerned the technological level and included:

 - design and implementation of a uniform and coherent exchange data model, thanks to which it will be possible in the future to easily and quickly integrate – with the prepared system – subsequent commodity exchanges;

 - to achieve the lowest possible delays in displaying quotations – so that clients of the application could invest their money in the best way.
 In achieving this challenge, we used Flux and its relativity.
-In combination with Angular brought the expected, very good results.
+In combination with Angular, it brought the expected, very good results.

-Thanks to technological challenges, the team delegated to this project was able to expand their competence and experience in several areas and technologies.
+Thanks to technological challenges, the team delegated to this project expanded their competence and experience in several areas and technologies.

-From the beginning, the system was implemented in the DDD approach – Domain Driven Design – that is, design-oriented towards the domain, whose needs the created system will fulfill.
+From the beginning, the system was implemented in the DDD approach – Domain Driven Design – design-oriented towards the domain whose needs the created system will fulfil.

 Event Storming complemented this concept.
 Thanks to this, the DevOpsi project team quickly acquired the necessary business knowledge.
 The client noticed missing elements in the previously conducted analyses.